Terms & Conditions

 APPENDIX 2 INFORMATION SECURITY TERMS

-1 on or before the date on which MD5 commences providing the Services, provide a copy of MD5’s information security policy (and such policy shall include as a minimum an information security breach procedure, details of encryption used and security access controls with regards to user credentials used by its staff) to the Client and shall update and maintain and abide by the such policy throughout the term of the Contract and shall provide to the Client updated versions as and when the same are created;
+1 On or before the date on which MD5 commences providing the Services, provide a copy of MD5’s information security policy (and such policy shall include as a minimum an information security breach procedure, details of encryption used and security access controls with regards to user credentials used by its staff) to the Client and shall update and maintain and abide by the such policy throughout the term of the Contract and shall provide to the Client updated versions as and when the same are created;

-2 remain throughout the term of the Contract ISO 27001 compliant and shall provide the Services in accordance with such standard at all times;
+2 Remain throughout the term of the Contract ISO 27001 compliant and shall provide the Services in accordance with such standard at all times;

-3 ensure that all subcontractors involved in the provision of the Services adhere to the terms of these Conditions in respect of the obligations to be performed by them as if they were signatories hereto;
+3 Ensure that all subcontractors involved in the provision of the Services adhere to the terms of these Conditions in respect of the obligations to be performed by them as if they were signatories hereto;

-4 conduct security testing of its information technology systems used to provide the Services (including but not limited to penetration testing and vulnerability scans) at least once each quarter during the term of the Contract and shall provide a copy of the results of such testing promptly upon completion;
+4 Conduct security testing of its information technology systems used to provide the Services (including but not limited to penetration testing and vulnerability scans) at least once each quarter during the term of the Contract and shall provide a copy of the results of such testing promptly upon completion;

-5 as at the date on which MD5 commences providing the Services, be registered with the Information Commissioner’s Office as a Data Controller (as defined in Appendix 1) and shall update and maintain such registration throughout the term of the Contract;
+5 As at the date on which MD5 commences providing the Services, be registered with the Information Commissioner’s Office as a Data Controller (as defined in Appendix 1) and shall update and maintain such registration throughout the term of the Contract;

-6 ensure that all hardware assets used in or to support the provision of the Services which are in any way connected to the Client’s or the Client’s information technology hardware or network are:
+6 Ensure that all hardware assets used in or to support the provision of the Services which are in any way connected to the Client’s or the Client’s information technology hardware or network are:

-6.1 listed in an asset register (to be maintained and updated throughout the term of the Contract such updates to occur as a minimum every six months); and
+- Listed in an asset register (to be maintained and updated throughout the term of the Contract such updates to occur as a minimum every six months); and

-6.2 virus and malware protected in accordance with good industry practice (to be maintained and updated throughout the term of the Contract, such updates to occur as a minimum quarterly).
+- Virus and malware protected in accordance with good industry practice (to be maintained and updated throughout the term of the Contract, such updates to occur as a minimum quarterly).